Will Data Science in Healthcare Overcome Its Many Roadblocks?

 Possible applications and developments include:

-• Automation of medical imaging analysis4.
+- Automation of medical imaging analysis.

 Medical image visualization and analysis in MATLAB